 Yes, my darlings, it all leads to necrophilia, murder and vengeance beyond the grave.

 This is one of the stronger segments in the film and probably best remembered because of its sensual fever of perversity as well as a terrific -- and very funny -- performance by CLU GULAGER.

 Necrophilia was a favorite trope among Southern Gothic writers.
 Maybe it's symbolic of the decay and decline of the Old South.
+Maybe it's due to the tendency of Southerners to romanticize death.
 Maybe those writers just read "Annabel Lee" too many times.

 Eileen Burnside, like many Southern Gothic characters, remains insular and focused on the past.
 She remains in the house away from other people, feigning persistent fevers so that her brother will bathe her in ice water.
-It doesn't take a PhD in Literature to know her "fevers" are symbolic of her repressed desire and she uses her illness to keep her brother close to her.
+It doesn't take a PhD in Literature to know what her "fevers" are symbolic of.
 She obsesses over the memory of their dead father, even suggesting they celebrate his memory at Christmas by getting a Christmas tree draped in black.